Learn how to control your time and live life on your terms.

-The number one question I get asked is, “What is the best _____ to use in order to have more time in the day?”
-You can fill in the blank with such words as calendar, file folder, file cabinet, task app, cord manager — you name it.
+The number one question I get asked is, “What is the best _____ to use to have more time in the day?”

-How to create the time you want to live the life you want
+How to create the time to be happy and improve your life

-Depending on how much time I have at that moment, I try to briefly explain that tools are just tools and won’t work unless something else, something bigger— an extreme strategy — is learned.
-Since you and I have the time right now, let’s talk about what that mind-bending concept is.
+Depending on how much time I have at that moment, I try to explain briefly that tools are just tools.

 What is the key to creating the time to be happy and stop continually searching for purpose?

-Here’s a hint: you already possess the most critical tool a person needs in order to be successful with time management.
+Here’s a hint: you already possess the most critical tool a person needs to be successful with time management.